IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 ```
 pelican --listen
 ```
+### Editing the site

 #### Add your Resume to the Site

+Etter describes lightweight markup languages (like Markdown) as "free and superior in every meaningful way".
+Markdown is used to create documentation (and in this case the resume) as it offers an extremely simple and widely known standard for technical writing.

 Now that you have generated and run your website, you can add a Markdown formatted page to the site which contains your resume.